Homa4/SelfAssessment/Skills/Programming.md

   - Heap: 🖐 used
   - Function: 🖐 used
   - Procedure
-  - Method
+  - Method: 🖐 used
   - Class: 🎓 known
   - Prototype
   - Event
   - Type
-  - Flag
+  - Flag: 🖐 used
   - Lexical scope
   - Code block
-  - Conditions
+  - Conditions: 🖐 used
-  - Loops
+  - Loops: 🖐 used
   - Assignment
   - Regular expression
   - Interface